Ekoji Obon tenugui for Bon Odori dancing

 Making Handmade Obon Tenugui for Bon Odori Dancing

-Another craft that I have developed from recycled materials for the Obon festival at Ekoji Buddhist Temple this July 9 is a tenugui.
+Another craft that I have developed from recycled materials for the Obon festival at Ekoji Buddhist Temple is a tenugui.

 My plan was to have Obon attendees use a stamp to put the message “Obon 2016” on the tenugui.
 I put the year so that maybe people will collect a new tenugui every year.